opsduty/opsduty-python/README.md

 > Command-line utility for interfacing with OpsDuty.

-The `opsduty-python` is built with two core features in mind:
+The `opsduty-python` library is built with two core features in mind:

 - Command-line interface to interact with OpsDuty
 - Programatic way to report heartbeat checkins in Python